 It takes 15 to 20 minutes after eating to restore blood sugars so eat, wait, and see if you feel any better within half an hour after eating.
-If you do, you may also wish to talk with your doctor about hyperglycemia (low blood sugar) to rule out any medical problems.
+If you do, you may also wish to talk to your doctor about hyperglycemia (low blood sugar) to rule out any medical problems.

 If not, now is a great time to move around a bit.
 If you do not have the energy to run or do a full-on workout, take a stroll around the block.
 If the weather is bad and you don’t enjoy walking in inclement weather, go walk around an indoor mall, but do try to get out.